pandemicai/covid19/README.md

 Data projects:
 1) Update Timeline with details
-2) Update Youtube Playlist per country
+2) Update Youtube Playlist per country (This can be automated)
-3) Update "must read" section
+3) Update "must read" section (This can be done through a Webform)

 We need
 - Frontend developers (Javacript, Typescript with React Framework)